DIVERSITY, EQUITY, INCLUSION, ACCESSIBILITY, AND BELONGING

 Diverse Voices, Research, and Reach

 NYPR will transform our existing programming and capabilities, elevating the staff, decision-makers, and culturally competent voices who will ensure that our work speaks to the experiences of more diverse audiences.
-We will develop equitable editorial processes, invest in new research, and build new capabilities that help us reach beyond our current audiences—so we can better fulfill our mission to serve and represent our community.
+We will develop equitable editorial processes, leverage research learning, and continue to build capabilities that help us reach beyond our current audiences—so we can better fulfill our mission to serve and represent our community.

 Transparency and Accountability